Sol549/Glitch-Garden/README.md

 # Glitch-Garden
-A repository for Glitch Garden, a Plants vs Zombies clone.
+A repository for Glitch Garden, a Plants vs Zombies clone created in Unity2D.